Church of God (Seventh Day): Membership

-As of 2010, the Church of God (Seventh Day) has 233 congregations in the United States and Canada, with an estimated 14,000 members.
+As of 2010, the General Conference of the Church of God (Seventh Day) has 233 congregations in the United States and Canada, with an estimated 14,000 members.
 As for the Denver Conference, the worldwide membership in its International Ministerial Congress is over 200,000 members, with affiliated ministries in more than 40 countries.
-Central offices for the North American conference are in Denver as of 2015, with Elder Loren Stacy serving as its president.
+Central offices for the US and Canada local churches are in Denver as of 2015, with Elder Loren Stacy serving as president.
 The Denver Conference is a member of the Bible Sabbath Association (org.
 1943), an organization promoting "fellowship and cooperation between Sabbath-keepers of various groups."
 The Salem conference has members in South Africa.